-1.1.
-Requirements on evaluating the sites for nuclear installations1 are established in IAEA Safety Standards Series No. SSR-1, Site Evaluation for Nuclear Installations [1].
-This Safety Guide provides recommendations on how to meet the requirements of SSR-1 [1] with regard to the evaluation of hazards associated with human induced external events2 (HIEEs).

-1.2.
-This Safety Guide complements other Safety Guides that provide recommendations on site evaluation and design of nuclear installations against external events excluding earthquakes [2-8].

-1.3.
-Over the past two decades, significant new knowledge and experience has been gained in relation to hazards associated with HIEEs.
-This Safety Guide takes into account the following:

-- (a) Recent developments and regulatory requirements for assessing the safety of nuclear installations; - (b) Progress in practices in Member States relevant to hazards associated with HIEEs; - (c) A systematic approach to the identification, screening and evaluation of hazards associated with HIEEs; - (d) Good practice methodologies for evaluation of the hazards arising from the most significant HIEEs.

-1.4.
-The terms used in this Safety Guide are to be understood as defined and explained in the IAEA Safety Glossary [9].
-Explanations of technical terms specific to this Safety Guide are provided in footnotes.

-1.5.
-This Safety Guide supersedes the previous Safety Guide on External Human Induced Events in Site Evaluation for Nuclear Power Plants3.
+- 1.1.
+Requirements on evaluating-the sites for nuclear installations1 are established in IAEA Safety Standards Series No. SSR-1, Site Evaluation for Nuclear Installations [1].
+This Safety Guide provides recommendations on how to meet the requirements of established in SSR-1 [1] with regard to the evaluation of hazards associated with human induced external events2 (HIEEs). - 1.2.
+This Safety Guide complements other Safety Guides that provide recommendations on site evaluation and design of nuclear installations against external events excluding earthquakes [2-8]. - 1.3.
+Over the past two decades, significant new knowledge and experience hashave been gained in relation to hazards associated with HIEEs.
+This Safety Guide takes into account the following: - (a) Recent developments and regulatory requirements for assessing the safety of nuclear installations; - (b) Progress in practices in Member States relevant to hazards associated with HIEEs; - (c) A systematic approach to the identification, screening and evaluation of hazards associated with HIEEs: - (d) Good practice methodologies for evaluation of the hazards arising from the most significant HIEEs. - 1.4.
+The terms used in this Safety Guide are to be understood as defined and explained in the IAEA Nuclear Safety and Security Glossary [9].
+Explanations of technical terms specific to this Safety Guide are provided in footnotes. - 1.5.
+This Safety Guide supersedes the previous IAEA Safety Guide on Standards Series No. NS-G-3.1, External Human Induced Events in Site Evaluation for Nuclear Power Plants3.

-OBJECTIVE

-1.6.
-The objective of this Safety Guide is to provide recommendations on evaluation of hazards associated with HIEEs that could affect the safety of nuclear installations, in order to